Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

-I’ve been reading a loooooooot of graphic novels lately, and I’ve found some gems!
+I’ve been reading a loooooooot of graphic novels for the classroom lately, and I’ve found some gems!
 So in case you’re on a quest for new graphic novels for your classroom – whether for a whole class read, book clubs, your First Chapter Friday program, or your choice reading shelves – here are a few of my favorites.

 I hope they’ll save you time honing in on the ones that best suit your needs to pre-read.
 As always, keep in mind that the unique needs of every community are different, so I do recommend you read any text you’re going to use in your classroom.